Wise Bites: April 2, 2021

 Book Segment

 The Kickstart question - “What’s on your mind?” - This question is an excellent start to any conversation.
-It is the perfect balance between being focused and open that invites people to what most important to them.
+It is the perfect balance between being focused and open that invites people to what is most important to them.

 The Awe question - “And what else?” - This self-management question opens the door for more insight and self-awareness and sets the stage for the rest of the questions.